harshan6484efer/AIPersonal_Tutor/README.md

 -Create a .env (use the .example.env for reference) and replace the API keys

 -Run npm install and npm run dev to install dependencies and run locally

+# Llama Tutor (Intel Project Submission)

+This project is based on the open-source project [Llama Tutor] (https://github.com/Nutlope/llamatutor).

+All credit goes to the original authors.
+No major modifications have been made in this version.
+This version has been uploaded as part of the Intel AI project exploration.